 According to program, starting at THB 400.

 Study Groups offer NMV members the opportunity to increase their knowledge through in-depth research and learning about Asian art, history and culture, and to share their knowledge with others in a friendly and encouraging environment.

-We offer Study Groups (SG) in English, French, German and Japanese three times a year*:
+We offer Study Groups (SG) in English, French, German and Japanese several times a year*: